 Said Marks: "It's just amazing, I think he had 4 catches, 134 yards, 33.5 average -- I know the whole thing.
 Yeah, I'm really proud of him just to have that game."

 USC's top-end goals -- College Football Playoff berth, competing for a Big Ten championship -- are off the table, and nothing can change that at this point.
-The 27-24 loss at Michigan on a go-ahead touchdown in the final minute, the fourth-and-goal touchdown to win it for Minnesota in the final minute, blowing a 14-point halftime lead and 7-point fourth quarter lead to lose 33-30 to a top-5 Penn State team in overtime and then collapsing last week at Maryland to turn a 14-point fourth quarter lead into a 29-28 loss will ultimately define this season for the Trojans.
+The 27-24 loss at Michigan on a go-ahead Wolverines touchdown in the final minute; the fourth-and-goal touchdown to win it for Minnesota in the final minute (on official review); blowing a 14-point halftime lead, 7-point fourth quarter lead and missing a field goal in overtime to lose 33-30 to a top-5 Penn State team; and then collapsing last week at Maryland to turn a 14-point fourth quarter lead into a 29-28 loss will ultimately define this season for the Trojans.

 But it doesn't mean the rest doesn't matter -- they sure played Friday night like it matters a great deal to them.